romeJG/date-csv-generator/README.md

 # Date Csv Generator

-a program that gets all the sundays of the year and takes a year as a param
+a program that gets all the sundays of the year and takes a year as a param then outputs it into a CSV

 ## Usage